Electric Cars

 The Mach-E has a 300-mile range and is due later in 2020 Ford

 Ford revealed its first mass-produced, all-electric car towards the end of 2019.
-Called the Mustang Mach-E, this is a crossover with obvious Mustang DNA in its styling, but with family-focused practicality too.
+Called the Mustang Mach-E, this crossover has obvious Mustang DNA in its styling but also family-focused practicality.
 The Mach-E has a claimed 300 miles of range and features an all-new infotainment system running on a 15.5-inch portrait-orientated touchscreen.

 Prices started at $45,000 before federal incentives and rise to $60,500 for the flagship GT model.
 Two battery sizes are available, measuring 75 kWh and 99 kWh, and power output ranges from 190 to 248 kW (258 to 337 metric horsepower), while the GT model gets an uprated front motor to bring that figure up to 342 kW (465 horsepower).
 Deliveries are to begin in early